maubanel/UE5-Lighting/gi-rect/README.md

 ##### `Step 7.`\|`ITL`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 Look at the flames in the corner and you can see it in the reflection and does affect the Global Illumination.
+Now the GI can be a bit noisy and there is a bit of grain that I see.

 https://github.com/maubanel/UE5-Lighting/assets/5504953/45c96841-c87b-4e94-8127-8f871ddb0f51